|Rating:||8.8 / 10|

 The Katadyn BeFree performs two tasks.
 It’s a soft flexible water bottle (600 ml) as well as being a filter that will remove all impurities aside from viruses.
 Due to its size the Katadyn BeFree 0.6 Litre is ideal for day hikes when you are guaranteed of finding water along the trail and the weather is reasonably mild.
 In 2017 I hiked the Canberra Centenary Trail (145 km) over three days in temperatures around 35°+ celsius and was drinking on average about 7 litres of water a day.
 For this hike, and for that matter all other hikes I prefer to use a hydration bladder as my main water source as it allows me to take small sips of water about very ten minutes.
 I personally find that I don’t drink as much with any type of water bottle as it becomes a chore to get the bottle out to have a drink and in excessive heat this can be a problem even when there is plenty of water around.
 This may not be an issue for you if you are conscientious with drinking water.
 For milder days when the water consumption is not as high, the Katadyn BeFree is a good option limiting the water weight that you will carry.

 Something to be mindful of with this product is if you are doing hikes that require you to carry two days of water, you are going to have to carry a storage bladder and top up the BeFree as you need to which means that your are using the Katadyn BeFree as a water filter which is how I use mine.
-Given that empty it weights under 60 grams this is not a big impost and when rolled up takes up almost no space.
+Given that empty it weights under 60 grams this is not a big impost and when rolled up in your pack it takes up almost no space.

 Katadyn BeFree filled with water